-No speaker or fieldtrips in July and August, we take a summer break.
+No speaker or fieldtrip in July and August.

 Our Facebook News Stream...

 Here is the new Southeast Regional FNPS Native Landscaping brochure (Brevard to Dade).
 One side shows 63 recommended native landscape species in their "right place" (sunny-dry soils, for example) with at least 6 species for each light and soil-moisture zone.
 The other side has basic native landscaping tips and recommended links and books for additonal information.
 You can get a copy at any Broward Chapter event.

 Below is a more comprehensive, but less beautiful, list of Broward County native landscape and ethusiast species using the same light and soil-moisture zones and sorted by plant size.
 This comprehensive list is a full pallet of species landscapers might consider to design innovative native landscaping in Broward.
 Note the nurseries and other excellent landscaping resource links below.

 - Landscape & Enthusiast Plants Native to Broward (improved July 2017)

 - Florida Native Plant Society's native plant resource pages https://fnps.org/plants which include planting zones, wildlife uses, etc. for Broward County.

 - Institute for Regional Conservation Website with native landscape and enthusiast species found in the southern counties of Florida

 Native plants have longstanding relationships with wildlife and many birds, butterflies, pollinators, and other creatures require a particular native species for food, reproduction, essential chemicals, or health.
 Below are three plant lists that help you match butterflies with the native plants they require or desire.